UNISvalbard/Geo-SfM/_sources/content/lessons/l4/hss_tutorial.md

-# Exercise 3 - food for thought
+# Exercise 3 - Food for thought

 ```{admonition} Deadline
 Please complete these exercises **by the end of the current session**.